custom-components/gpodder/README.md

 4. Download _all_ the files from the `custom_components/gpodder/` directory (folder) in this repository.
 5. Place the files you downloaded in the new directory (folder) you created.
 6. Add `gpodder:` to your HA configuration.
+7. Use the [podcast-card](https://github.com/custom-cards/podcast-card) to play podcasts to your devices.

 Using your HA configuration directory (folder) as a starting point you should now also have this: